stendahls/ga-device-deep/README.md

 First, you'll need to understand a bit about GA custom dimensions/metrics: https://developers.google.com/analytics/devguides/collection/analyticsjs/custom-dims-mets ...then you'll need to set up the custom property dimensions you want in your GA property admin.
+We'd recommend setting it up under the "session" scope.

 Now we're ready, include the script anywhere before the GA pageview (or event hit if you only want the dimension against events, not pageviews).
 Yes, I know that makes it a blocking script if you trigger a pageview in the HEAD - sorry about that, no way around it.
 Next, *inbetween* the 'create' event and the page/event 'send' event and add this code: